slsu0424/COVID19-Drug-Therapies/README.md

 ## Video Overview
-The video provides a walkthrough of the deployed solution.
+The video provides a detailed walkthrough of the use case and its implementation using Azure services.

 ![Architecture Diagram](./Resource_Deployment/img/ReferenceArchitecture.png)